The Tacksman’s Daughter

 It is 1692, and the exiled King James has just given the Scottish clans permission to pledge their loyalty to King William.
 The chief of the MacDonald clan, MacIain, arrives late to administer his oath of allegiance to the new king, and unknowingly gives the puppeteers of William’s new government all of the ammunition they need to punish the troublesome chief for his defiance.
 On the cold morning of February 13th, soldiers attack the small village of Glencoe and slay dozens of sleeping MacDonalds in their beds.
 But not everyone dies.

 Caitriona Cameron escapes the assault with the help of Sergeant Edward Gage, an English soldier, but learns shortly afterward that she has lost her entire family in the massacre.
 After the regiments leave the glen, she and Edward band together to search out those who played a role in the slaying.
 For Caitriona, it is Robert Campbell, a captain in the army, longtime foe of the MacDonald clan, and a man who used MacIain’s tardiness to retaliate against the clan who raided his lands and stole his cattle.
 For Edward, it is his debauched half-brother, Leftenant Alexander Gage, a man who turns the army against him and is now seeking to have Edward hanged as a traitor.
-On their journey, Cait and Edward form a bond that cannot be torn apart.
-At least, that is what they believe until Edward is captured and sent to the gallows.
+Along their journey, they discover the treachery extends much farther.

 The tartan seen here is of the MacDonalds of Glencoe, in that each sept has its own variation of the Clan Donald tartan.
 The MacDonalds of Glencoe were the smallest sept in the Highlands, having approximately 200-300 kinsmen living in the glen at the time of the massacre.
 Thirty-eight were slaughtered in the attack during the early hours on February 13, 1692, and dozens of others froze to death in the days that followed while hiding in the braes and corries nearby.